Skip to content

 Labour law protections

 Germany has the most comprehensive labour-rights framework in Europe.
-The Minimum Wage Act guarantees EUR 12.41/hour (2024).
-Workers are entitled to 20–30 days paid leave, mandatory health insurance (GKV), pension, unemployment insurance, and accident insurance — all co-paid by employer.
+The Minimum Wage Act guarantees EUR 12.41/hour.
+Workers receive 20–30 days paid leave, mandatory health insurance (GKV), pension, unemployment insurance, and accident insurance — all co-contributed by the employer.
+The Federal Labour Court (BAG) enforces employment law.
+Blue Card holders can apply for permanent residency after 21 months.
+Citizenship eligibility shortened to 5 years of legal residence under 2024 reforms.

 Full Worker Rights guide